Last updated: March 2026

 How do Guidepoint expert calls compare to AI customer interviews?

-Guidepoint connects you with industry experts who share opinions about markets, competitors, and trends.
-User Intuition connects you with an acquisition target's actual customers who share direct evidence about their experience, satisfaction, and renewal intent.
+Guidepoint connects you with industry experts who share opinions about markets and trends.
+User Intuition interviews an acquisition target's actual customers about retention, satisfaction, and renewal intent.
 Expert opinions inform market understanding; customer evidence validates deal theses.

 For a comprehensive look at how customer interviews strengthen PE deal evaluation, see commercial due diligence.

-Guidepoint provides expert opinions that contextualize markets and industries.
+Guidepoint provides expert opinions that contextualize markets.
 User Intuition provides customer evidence that validates deal-specific assumptions.
-Both are valuable, but they answer different questions with different levels of evidentiary reliability.
 Expert opinion informs; customer evidence proves.

-Which provides better data for PE investment decisions?
+Which provides better evidence for PE investment decisions?

 Guidepoint provides expert interpretation that contextualizes markets.
 User Intuition provides direct customer evidence that underwrites deal theses.
 For IC-memo-ready diligence, customer data is harder to dismiss because it comes directly from the people whose behavior determines the investment outcome.